 2. Proper rest and recovery

 Often overlooked and one of the key factors in this process is proper rest.
 It is when you are resting that your body does its magic and makes the necessary physiological adaptations; transforming you into a better bike rider.
 For this process to work you need to give your body the rest it requires to fully recover from your hard training efforts.
 When this is balanced you feel great.
-You are in good health; you sleep soundly, wake up without an alarm clock and have a good mood.
-Most importantly you are ready to commit one hundred percent to your next hard cycle training session.
+You are in good health; you sleep soundly, wake up without an alarm clock and are in a good mood.
+Most importantly you are ready to commit one hundred percent to your next hard cycling training session.
 I call it goldilocks cycle training.
 Not too much and not too little.
 It is just right.

 When you continue to train under these circumstances and don’t allow your body proper recovery you end up “over reaching”.
 This is when you train beyond what you your body is physically able to undertake.
 This is common when cyclists don’t have a structure plan against specific targeted zones and do a lot of bunch riding.
 If you carry on, you can become ill and be forced to take time off the bike.
-This can set you back in your cycle training and may mean that you are either not properly prepared for or miss the event entirely you were trying so hard to compete in.
+This can set you back in your training and may mean that you are either not properly prepared for or miss the event entirely you were trying so hard to compete in.

-The normal three weeks on and one week off training cycle naturally builds in a period of proper recovery into your cycling training program.
+The normal three weeks on and one week off training cycle, naturally builds in a period of proper recovery into your cycling training program.
 We call this a “four week block”.
 This is when you progressively build the intensity week on week for three weeks with the last week; week four, being a fairly easy week.
 For most cyclists this training cycle works very effectively.
-As you get older recovery becomes even more important and you may prefer a two week on and one week off training cycle to ensure adequate recovery in your cycling training program.
+As you get older recovery becomes even more important and you may prefer a two week on and one week off training cycle, to ensure adequate recovery in your cycling training program.
 A cycling training plan is built up of these four week blocks.
 Each of them build on the previous block and as they get progressively harder and more specific leading up to the event.
 The last four weeks focuses on highly specific cycle training and tapering just before you compete.

 Measuring your cycling intensity week on week is important to ensure that you are able to progressively load your body in a managed and scientific way.
 One way to do this is to measure you resting heart rate in the morning.
 A sign of not enough recovery is that it will be higher than normal.
 Also, check yourself for other signs of overtraining; that of being overly stressed or tired or a loss of motivation, depression or poor sleep.